Network Crack Program Hacker Group: Blogging

 All four core members of the group have blogged about their activities at one point or another.
 The group's blog NCPH.net also offered network-infiltration programs for download.
 Scott Henderson describes Wicked Rose's early blog posts as "the most revealing and damning thing I have ever seen a Chinese hacker write."
 After the interview with Time reporter Wicked Rose took down the group's blog and his blog.
 In July 2008 the group's blog returned, but with modified content.
 Withered Rose also began blogging again, saying he was busy during the time the blog was down, but that his new job allows him more time to blog.
 Chinese officials removed both blogs after his arrest in April 2009.
-Rodag also blogs, but the most recent post is from August 2008.
-His last post is on IE vulnerabilities that attackers can used to exploit a user's desktop.
+Rodag also blogged, but the most recent post is from August 2008.
+His last post is on IE vulnerabilities that can be used to exploit a user's desktop.